amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 - [LinkedIn](https://www.linkedin.com/in/amit-shekhar-iitbhu)
 - [GitHub](https://github.com/amitshekhariitbhu)

-## [My Personal Blog - amitshekhar.me](https://amitshekhar.me/blog) - High-quality content to learn Android concepts.
+## [Outcome School Blog](https://outcomeschool.com/blog) - High-quality content to learn Android concepts.

 ## We will build and learn the following for the App like Uber and Lyft:
 * Create Rider Android Clone App